 Research

 Competition for limited seats in prestigious colleges generates a "rat-race" equilibrium effect, driving demand for parental investment.
 I develop and estimate a dynamic tournament model where each household chooses tutoring quality, tutoring hours, and student self-study hours.
 The model explains persistently high educational investment despite modest effects on test score, as students maintain investment to avoid dropping to lower tiers.
-Using the estimated model, I find that while parental investment reinforces earnings persistence across generations, self-study acts as a moderating force.
-Counterfactual analysis shows expanding elite college seats by 50% reduces tutoring expenditure by 25%.
+Using the estimated model, I find that substantial portion of tutoring is driven by the competition channel rather than the human capital channel directly affecting individual wage conditional on college quality.
+While parental investment reinforces earnings persistence across generations, self-study acts as a moderating force.
+Counterfactual analysis shows expanding elite college seats reduces tutoring expenditure.

 Presented at: Hitotsubashi University, Stone Center at U Chicago, GRIPS, Toulouse Economics of Education workshop, University of Southampton, SOLE, SEHO, Kansai Labor, Yokohama National University, Korea University, Mannheim Family Economics Workshop, UNSW, ANU, Kyoto U, IAAE, University of Gothenburg, Missouri University S&T, KDI, KIEP, KLI, SEA, DSE Summer School, AASLE, SBU Game Theory, WEAI